Your vision will become clear only when you look into your heart.

 We all go through times in our lives when we experience challenges which can be testing and have a profound effect on us and our relationships.
 My clients struggle with issues including anxiety, depression, relationship and family difficulties, fertility, parenting, low self-esteem, anger management, life changes and transitions, redundancy and career choices, bereavement, abuse, personal development and so on.

-Psychotherapy is a path of self-discovery which involves taking time and space to slow down and explore, with honesty and courage, who you are, as yourself and in the world with others; how you arrived at the present moment and to realise how you are stuck in habitual and unhelpful ways of thinking, feeling and behaving.
+Psychotherapy can also be a path of self-discovery which involves taking time and space to slow down and explore, with honesty and courage, who you are, as yourself and in the world with others; how you arrived at the present moment and to realise how you are stuck in habitual and unhelpful ways of thinking, feeling and behaving.
 Then through awareness and compassion, you can take action towards positive change and what you want for now and the future.

 It offers you a chance to talk and work through feelings and situations, whether you want to bring specific issues - relationships, dilemmas, doubts, commitment, existential questions (Who am I?
 What am I doing?
 What's the purpose of my life?) - or a simple curiosity to know yourself more.
 It is a challenging but always rewarding personal journey towards increased self-awareness, acceptance and contentment.